 5-Hydroxytryptophan is produced in your body from the amino acid tryptophan.
 It is used to make the neurotransmitter serotonin and the hormone melatonin.
 Research indicates that 5-HTP may prevent and reduce the frequency and severity of migraines.
 In multiple studies, people were given 5-HTP or pharmaceutical drugs.
 After four and six months, 5-HTP was found to be as effective in reducing migraine severity and duration.
 Try taking a minimum of 600mg each day in divided doses.

 Research shows that medically-supervised treatment with intravenous magnesium helps break migraine and cluster headaches (rare, severe and primarily afflicting men), particularly in those with low levels of this essential mineral.
 Other trials also have shown that oral magnesium may help reduce the severity of and in some cases prevent headaches.
 Magnesium deficiency is particularly common in women with menstrual migraines.
 Try taking a minimum of 600mg a day, making sure you use well-absorbed and bioavailable forms such as a combination of magnesium ascorbate and magnesium citrate.
-Avoid forms with poor bioavailability such as magnesium oxide or magnesium carbonate.

 The research on riboflavin (vitamin B2) is quite encouraging for this inexpensive and safe vitamin.
 Preliminary trials found 400mg a day for six months cut migraine headache frequency in half and significantly decreased medication use.
 Another study showed that three months use led to a 50% improvement in over half of participants.
 Riboflavin is water soluble, which means it is not stored in the body.
 You must replenish the vitamin every day to maintain optimal levels.